Last updated: December 10th, 2024

 🌅I’d recommend visiting right when they open, it’s usually before the big groups come through.
 If you are visiting in the hotter months, avoid visiting mid-day when temperatures are at the highest!

-PRO TIP: There is a Combo Ticket option that is very popular.
+PRO TIP: If you want to see even more of Athens, there is a Combo Ticket that might be worth your while.
 A Combo Ticket allows you to access the Acropolis, plus 6 other archeological sites around Athens.
 Typically when you book the combo ticket, you book a timed entry for the Acropolis and then have 5 days to enjoy the other sites including the Ancient Agora, Hadrien’s Library, and the Roman Agora.
-If you have more time in Athens or are interested in seeing more sites than just the Acropolis, I’d definitely consider the combo ticket!
+If you have more than 2 days in Athens or are interested in seeing more sites than just the Acropolis, I’d definitely consider the combo ticket!
 (This particular ticket doesn’t include access to the Acropolis Museum!)

 Visit the Acropolis Museum

 I mentioned above that our ticket to the Acropolis also included access to the Acropolis Museum.
-I highly recommend visiting the museum!
-The building is very modern looking which is interesting considering the amount of historical treasures that are found inside.
-It is also built right beside an active archeological excavation, which you can admire with the price of your ticket.
-The Acropolis Museum is where you can find original relics from the Acropolis and it’s seriously impressive!
+A must-visit in Athens, the Acropolis Museum houses many of the original relics from the Acropolis.
+The building is very modern which is interesting considering the amount of historical treasures that are found inside.
+You’ll also find an active archaeological site right outside the museum, which you can admire with the price of your ticket.

 ⏰ We spent about 2 hours visiting

-☕️ There is a cafe inside that offers a nice view
+☕️ There is a cafe inside that offers a great view of the city

 🎒 You have to check your bags at the door (for free)!